mir-group/flare/docs/source/faqs.rst

         values and examine the model error, optimized hyperparameters, and model likelihood as a function of the cutoff(s).

         * Keep in mind that the model cutoff is intimately coupled with the radial and angular bases of the model.
-So, we recommend that model cutoff(s) be tested with varying n_max and l_max.
+So, we recommend that model cutoff(s) be tested with varying n_max and l_max for the ACE descriptors.
+Generally larger cutoff requires larger n_max.

-        * For multi-component systems, a cutoff_matrix is required with explicit cutoffs for each inter-species interaction (e.g., [[1-1, 1-2],[2-1,2-2]] for species 1 and 2), otherwise the matrix will populate with the values of the maximum cutoff listed in the input file.
+        * For multi-component systems, a cutoff_matrix can be set with explicit cutoffs for each inter-species interaction (e.g., ``cutoff_matrix: [[cutoff_11, cutoff_12],[cutoff_21, cutoff_22]]`` for species 1 and 2), otherwise the matrix will populate with the values of the maximum cutoff listed in the input file.

 OTF (On-the-fly) Active-Learning